This is a guest post by saxophonist Adam Larson.

 Over the course of my career thus far I’ve had an opportunity (and continued opportunities) to refine the process that has worked for me in answering this question.
 In the 12 years that I’ve been a part of price negotiations, I’ve never once had someone respond in a way that brought the conversation to a grinding halt.
 Each potential gig should be viewed as its own situation and thus the prices you set for yourself should welcome flexibility.

 One of the most important factors in pricing yourself for any particular event, is to look to history as in indicator.
 What has the status quo been for groups who have played this event in the past?
 Have groups played this gig in the past?

-In the beginning of negotiations I always give the talent buyer an opportunity to give me more information than perhaps they should.
+One of the more Effective Negotiation Skills I have learned is that at the beginning of the process, I always give the talent buyer an opportunity to give me more information than perhaps they should.
 A smart talent buyer will always keep their cards close to their chest and put the onus on the artist to name a price first, because that will give them an idea of where the artist’s head is at.
 If by chance you come across a talent buyer who is transparent enough to tell you exactly what budget they are working with, this is a huge advantage to you as the artist, as it gives YOU a clear indication of where THEIR head is at.

 Let’s explore the more common of the two scenarios:

 After you’ve solicited the talent buyer for information about pay scale/structure, and they’ve come back and basically put it on you to “make the first move”, there are SEVERAL things you should consider before jumping the gun and naming ANY price; high or low.
 Factors that should cross your mind are travel, accommodations, incentives, etc. However, these considerations are extremely vague, and if you make the mistake of not considering each of them in-depth, chances are you will pay for it by quoting yourself too low.
 So, let’s break down each of them.